 Spinal cord stimulation has a number of risks, including:

-Symptoms last from 1 to 4 weeks at a time, but they usually come back.
-Quitting smoking is the best way to control Buerger’s disease symptoms.
+Symptoms last from one to four weeks at a time, but they usually come back.
+Quitting all tobacco products, nicotine and marijuana is the best way to control Buerger’s disease symptoms.

-Although there is no cure for Buerger’s disease, you can quit smoking to keep it from getting worse.
-If you keep smoking, you’ll need medicines and possibly surgeries to help you with your symptoms.
+Although there’s no cure for Buerger’s disease, you can quit using tobacco products to keep it from getting worse.
+If you keep using tobacco products, you’ll need medicines and possibly surgeries to help you with your symptoms.
 If your condition gets really bad, your provider may need to remove one or more of your toes or fingers.

 Other recommendations include: